 Puppies have accidents sometimes, but hopefully, your puppy won't have an accident inside their crate.
 If your puppy does have an accident, above all do not punish them for it.
 Stay calm, take them outside immediately to see if they still need to go, and then thoroughly clean up the accident.

 While potty training accidents can be simply a result of something breaking down in the training process, it's also possible that they could be an indication of an underlying medical problem.
 If simple and consistent changes in the potty training process don't resolve the issues, or if they are happening frequently, it's definitely time for an exam with your veterinarian to see if there may be a medical problem.
-Read about possible medical reasons your puppy might be having pee and poo accidents in our article "Potty Training Problems for Puppies and How to Prevent Accidents."
+Read about possible medical reasons your puppy might be having pee and poo accidents.

 While Finnegan never had an accident in his crate at nighttime (thanks to consistent preemptive bathroom breaks), he did have an accident one early morning not long after his first pee break outside.
 While his owner got ready in the other room, his body language signals for having to go poo went unnoticed.
 Watch how he paces and spins in circles before having his accident, and see how his owner responds without showing (outward) frustration:

 Crate Training Requires Lots of Patience

 Training your puppy to sleep in a crate at night will require lots of patience — don't give up!
 It can be tough when you're short on sleep and the alarm to take the puppy outside for a potty break goes off.
 But think of how much worse it would be to wake up in the middle of a night to a barking puppy that's had an accident in their crate.
 Your crate training practice, consistency, and patience will pay off in the long run.
 And once your puppy is reliably house trained, you can consider whether you want to allow them to sleep outside of their crate or even on the bed with you!